pingcap/docs-cn/system-variables.md

 - Type: Boolean
 - Default value: `ON`
 - This variable is used to control whether to enable the index merge feature.

+### tidb_enable_index_merge_join

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Type: Boolean
+- Default value: `OFF`
+- Specifies whether to enable the `IndexMergeJoin` operator.
+- This variable is used only for the internal operation of TiDB.
+It is **NOT recommended** to adjust it.
+Otherwise, data correctness might be affected.

 ### tidb_enable_legacy_instance_scope <span class="version-mark">New in v6.0.0</span>